List of earthquakes in 2025

 This is a list of earthquakes in 2025.
 Only earthquakes of magnitude 6 or above are included, unless they result in significant damage and/or casualties.
 All dates are listed according to UTC time.
 The maximum intensities are based on the Modified Mercalli intensity scale.
-Earthquake magnitudes are based on data from the United States Geological Survey.
+Earthquake magnitudes are based on data from the United States Geological Survey (USGS).

+The year 2025 was an active and highly deadly year for earthquakes, with 16 major events and around 8,000 fatalities.
+The M_{w} 8.8 Kamchatka earthquake was the first ≥M8 earthquake since 2021, and the sixth-largest instrumentally recorded earthquake since records began.
+The deadliest event of the year was a M_{w} 7.7–7.9 event in Myanmar, which caused unprecedented destruction in much of the country and killed at least 5,400 people, although the true death toll is believed to be significantly higher.
+This was followed by a M_{w} 6.0 event in Afghanistan in August that killed over 2,200 people, almost all of them in Kunar Province.
+Other notable and deadly earthquakes occurred in China, the Philippines, Bangladesh and Guatemala.